 - Along Arcade Creek, we have seen secondary cavities for nesting birds in Black locust trees. - When you remove a cavity, you remove a perching point.
-To some degree, maintaining year requirements, and then the mitigation area burns down the next year.
+To some degree, maintaining some perching sites and providing nesting boxes will minimize impacts.
+That approach also requires some maintenance.
+I see so often that we plant trees and we meet our 5 year requirements, and then the mitigation area burns down the next year.
 We need long-term plans to protect trees from fire through mowing or grazing. - What is the problem with Black locust trees?
 Do they expand their reach?
 What is the life cycle management for the species?
 Maybe we should focus on discouraging expansion.

 (Regional Parks) I consider Black locust invasive.
 They spread by root and by seed.
-Once they become established, not many plants can arow in the shade of a Black locust tree.
+Once they become established, not many plants can grow in the shade of a Black locust tree.
 When there is a big stand, the trees would provide the only area for birds to perch.
 Would it be possible to limit their expansion, tolerate them, and gradually replace them over time?